 What is Middlebury Farmers' Market?

-The Middlebury Farmers' Market (MFM) is a Wednesday and Saturday outdoor market that operates May through October with about 60 registered vendors in the historic Marble Works section of Middlebury village.
-It also operates as an inside winter at Mary Hogan School off Court St / Rte 7
+The Middlebury Farmers' Market (MFM) is a Wednesday and Saturday outdoor market that operates May through October with about 60 registered vendors located at the VFW, 530 Exchange St. Middlebury, VT.
+The Market runs all year long with an indoor season moving inside the VFW from November - April.

-Nearly two-thirds of the vendors sell local agricultural products including vegetables, fruits, plants, flowers, meat and dairy items.
-There is also a wide variety of Vermont crafts.
-MFM is particularly strong in organic and conventional vegetables, organic meats and eggs, and goat's and cow's milk cheeses.
+Nearly two-thirds of the vendors sell local agricultural products including vegetables, fruits, plants, flowers, meat, and dairy items.
+There is also a variety of Vermont crafts and prepared foods.
+MFM is particularly strong in organic and conventional vegetables, organic meats and eggs, and goat’s and cow's milk cheeses.

 Do Middlebury Farmers' Market farmers use organic methods?

 Some do.
 All are personally invested in the health of the water, soil, and air on the farms where they live and raise their families.
 Ask the farmers about their methods.
 Many customers seek out farmers markets for just that reason: to meet the farmer and ask how the raised each crop or animal.